BBai-Tips/bbai/NEW_TOOL.md

 6. **Integration with LLMToolManager**: Ensure the tool is properly integrated with the LLMToolManager.

-7. **Testing**: Create comprehensive tests for the new tool in the `api/tests/llms/tools` directory.
+7. **Testing**: Create comprehensive tests for the new tool in the `api/tests/t/llms/tools` directory.
+It is critical to read the TESTING.md file before writing tests to ensure consistency and proper test coverage.

 8. **Documentation**: Add necessary documentation for the tool.